How Home Warranty Companies Decide: Repair or Replace?

 Cash-Out vs. Direct Replacement

 Some companies offer a cash-out option where they pay you the depreciated or wholesale value instead of arranging a replacement directly.
-This amount is frequently lower than retail price.
+Choice Home Warranty's contract, for example, explicitly reserves the right to offer cash back at the company's actual cost, which they acknowledge "may be less than retail."
 Before accepting any cash settlement, read our guide on the home warranty cash-out option to understand whether it's worth negotiating for more.

 Why Companies Keep Repairing Instead of Replacing